Paul Goldschmidt Player Props: Cardinals vs. Giants

-Paul Goldschmidt -- with an on-base percentage of .318 in his past 10 games, 65 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the San Francisco Giants, with Logan Webb on the hill, on June 12 at 7:45 PM ET.
+Paul Goldschmidt -- with an on-base percentage of .311 in his past 10 games, 69 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the San Francisco Giants, with Alex Cobb on the mound, on June 13 at 7:45 PM ET.

-He racked up two hits (going 2-for-4) in his most recent game against the Reds.
+He hit a home run while going 1-for-5 in his last game against the Giants.

 Paul Goldschmidt Game Info & Props vs. the Giants